 In 2012, under Crane’s direction, the ECU Chamber Singers were awarded first place in the American Prize competition for choral performance (college/university division).
 In 2013, he led the ensemble in an invited appearance at the Tolosa (Spain) International Choral Contest, as the only American ensemble selected.
 There, they were one of three chamber choirs to advance to the Winner’s Concert, and received multiple medals and cash awards.
 In the same year, he also fulfilled a guest conducting residency at the Conservatory of Italian Switzerland.

-Engagements in 2014-2015 include conducting the Tennessee Southeast Choral Festival and numerous honor choirs throughout North Carolina.
-He will conduct the ECU Chamber Singers in invited appearances at the 2014 NC-ACDA Conference, as well as the 2015 Maribor (Slovenia) International Choral Competition.
-As a singer, Crane will perform the tenor solos in the Bruckner Te Deum and Schubert Mass in G with the Lansing Symphony Orchestra.
-He will also appear with the Santa Fe Desert Chorale as a headliner ensemble at the 2015 ACDA National Conference in Salt Lake City, UT.
+During the 2014-2015 season, Crane conducted the Tennessee Southeast Choral Festival and numerous honor choirs throughout North Carolina.
+He also led the ECU Chamber Singers in invited appearances at the 2014 NC-ACDA Conference; as well as the 2015 Maribor (Slovenia) International Choral Competition, where they were the first American choir in the history of the competition to be awarded first place.
+As a singer, Crane performed the tenor solos in the Bruckner Te Deum and Schubert Mass in G with the Lansing Symphony Orchestra.
+He also appeared with the Santa Fe Desert Chorale as a headliner ensemble at the 2015 ACDA National Conference in Salt Lake City, UT.
 Crane resides in Eastern North Carolina with his wife and four children.

 He is a member of the National Association for Music Education, National Collegiate Choral Organization, and the American Choral Directors Association; and is currently serving as the Repertoire and Standards chair for college/university choirs in ACDA’s North Carolina chapter.